kanopi/sonarcloud-report/README.md

 ## SonarQube Report Generator

-The following uses the SonarQube API to build an exportable report based on the items that are found within the scan.
-This works for both hosted solution and a local copy.
+The following uses the SonarQube API to build an exportable report based on the items found within the scan.
+This works for both a hosted solution and a local copy.

 ### Requirements